jakemulf/dh-sportradar-demo/README.md

 ## Using the app

 This app runs Python scripts in Deephaven that set up tables to collect data from https://developer.sportradar.com/.
 On launch, the `webhook_table` is created and contains streaming data from the SportRadar webhooks.
 This data comes from a Kafka feed that the Flask server writes to.
-The Python scripts in the `./data/notebooks/` directory can be used to pull data from the SportRadar API and create various Deephaven artifacts using the data.

 The Python Flask server contains a single route that accepts a JSON request body, and writes it to the Kafka feed that the `webhook_table` reads from.

-The historical data parser turns JSON responses from SportRadar into Deephaven tables.
-Meta data is written to its own table, and any sub lists found are turned into their own JSON tables.
+The Deephaven Application Mode scripts define a method called `extract_sport_radar_json` that takes a JSON response from the SportRadar API and turns it into Deephaven tables.
+The Python scripts in the `./data/notebooks/` directory show how to use this method.
+You can use these tables to create various Deephaven artifacts (such as plots) using the data.